alfabravo-IT/SysAdmin/KB/enable-sql-arc.md

 **Important**
 Azure Arc automatically installs the Azure extension for SQL Server when a server connected to Azure Arc has SQL Server installed.
 All the SQL Server instance resources are automatically created in Azure, providing a centralized management platform for all your SQL Server instances.

-This article explains how to connect your SQL Server instance to Azure Arc on an Arc-enabled server.
-If the physical or virtual server isn't connected to Azure yet, follow the steps in [Connect your SQL Server to Azure Arc](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/connect?view=sql-server-ver17).

 If the machine with SQL Server is already connected to Azure Arc, to connect the SQL Server instances, install _Azure extension for SQL Server_.
 The extension is in the extension tab of "Server -Azure Arc" resource as **Azure Extension for SQL Server**.

 **Important**